Kaaz/DiscordBot/readme.md

 An attempt to help out

-Accessible though: ?, halp, helpme
+Accessible though: help, ?, halp, helpme, h

 Usable in public and private channels

 #### Usage